MikeyOnyedika/learning-react/notes.md

 ### install ES7 React/Redux/GraphQl/React-Native snippets extension

-## JSX rules - it is still javascript
+## JSX rules -

--    return single element from a component
+-    return single element from a component just like normal javascript
 -    instead of wrapping everything in a div, use a fragment

 ```jsx